ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 - Ones and twos.
 Ones about vision, twos about tactics.
 Ideas vs process, idea vs implementation.
 Ones have great ideas but may not create process.
 Twos can excel at process, but less strong on vision (Am I a one or a two?)
 - Follow the leader: articulating the vision, alignment of interests, ability to achieve the vision
 - Are great leaders born or made?
 Made.
-- Each attribute can be improved over time, some more than others.
+- Each attribute can be improved over time, some more than others
 - Peacetime vs wartime CEO
 - Being a CEO takes a broad range of skills, many of them unnatural (such as how to give feedback) but can be learned over time
 - Lonely job